relevantGRC/grc-suite/README.md

 - **YouTube Learning**: Teach courses on GRC, cloud compliance and automation on my Youtube channel including GRC courses.
 - **Current Role**: Senior GRC Engineering at Clario

 Throughout my career, I've been driven by the mission to make compliance more efficient and accessible through automation and merging engineering principles with compliance.
-This portfolio hub represents my experiences and lessons learned in GRC.
+This grc suite represents my experiences and lessons learned in GRC.

 ## What's Inside

-- **Portfolio Templates**: Professional templates for creating your GRC portfolio, optimized for GitHub and ready to showcase your skills to potential employers
-- **Hands-on Labs**: Comprehensive, step-by-step labs covering core AWS security domains
+- **Hands-on Labs**: Comprehensive, step-by-step labs covering core security and GRC domains
 - **Full Code Implementations**: Complete CloudFormation templates for all labs
 - **Advanced Challenges**: Stretch goals and real-world scenarios to demonstrate advanced skills
 - **Learning Resources**: Curated references, comparison charts, and learning paths